geekn0rd/LibMan/README.md

 # LibMan
-The final project of AP university course, a gui library manger.
+The final project of AP university course, a gui library manger using cpp, Qt and sqlite.
+You can have users and books registerd int the app!!